From Lincoln, FDR, and JFK

 Let both sides explore what problems unite us instead of belaboring those problems which divide us.”

 JFK was speaking to U.S. Soviet relations.
 I’m taking the liberty of using his words as contemporary domestic metaphors.
 They are the basis for my personal mandate to find a better way to facilitate these ideals.
 I can no longer expect others to preserve my democratic freedom for me.
 I need to engage beyond the organizational confines of titles, compensation, process, applications, measurement and professional conduct.
-I need to contribute to a dialog that is beyond self and the company interest.
+I need to contribute to a dialog that is beyond one’s self.
 This requires a return to a more human narrative.
-My emerging effort is to contribute to a greater sense of common purpose, trust, and integrity.
+My emerging effort is to contribute to a greater sense of common purpose.
 It has to start with a willingness to communicate, to agree, without anger, on what’s right and not who’s right.
 “So let us begin anew.”
 I’m working on just how to do this.
 It’s my encore, a work in progress.

 Comments are closed.